LiLin-biosoft/epiConv/README.md

 ```
 split -a2 -d -l127000 pbmc5k/pbmc5k_peak.bed pbmc5k/pbmc5k_peak.run
 ```
 Here we split the peak file into 10 jobs, each containing 127000 peaks.
-Like epiConv-simp, we need to randomly sample some peaks to perform bootstraps:
+Like epiConv-simp, we need to randomly sample some peaks to perform bootstraps.
+We generate the sampling file using `peak_sampl.sh`:
 ```
 ~/epiConv/peak_sampl.sh <peak file> <number of bootstraps> <fraction of peaks in each bootstrap> <random seed>
 ```
-`<peak file>`: the peak file generated in previous step.<br>
+- `<peak file>`: the peak file generated in previous step.<br>
-`<number of bootstraps>`: number of bootstraps.<br>
+- `<number of bootstraps>`: number of bootstraps.<br>
-`<fraction of peaks in each bootstrap>`: fraction of peaks in each bootstrap.<br>
+- `<fraction of peaks in each bootstrap>`: fraction of peaks in each bootstrap.<br>
-`<random seed>`: random seed.<br>
+- `<random seed>`: random seed.<br>
-`peak_sampl.sh` will directly print to the standard output.
+- `peak_sampl.sh` will directly print to the standard output.

 For the PBMC dataset, we use the following command:
 ```
 ~/epiConv/peak_sampl.sh pbmc5k/pbmc5k_peak.bed 30 0.125 12345 >pbmc5k/pbmc5k_sampl.mtx
 ```